KenKundert/inform/README.rst

    Any additional keyword arguments are made attributes that are ignored by Messenger, but may be accessed by the messengers.

 The Messenger class provides the following user accessible methods.
-These methods are also available as functions, which act on the current Messenger.
+Most of these methods are also available as functions, which act on the current Messenger.

 set_logfile():
-   Allows you to change the logfile.
+   Allows you to change the logfile (only available as a method).

 done():
    Terminates the program normally (exit status is 0).